Frederica of Baden: Exile

 Frederica settled in the castle Bruchsal in Baden, but also acquired several other residences in Baden as well as a country villa, Villamont, outside Lausanne in Switzerland.
 In practice, she spent most of her time in the court of Karlsruhe from 1814 onward, and also traveled a lot around Germany, Switzerland and Italy, using the name Countess Itterburg after a ruin in Hesse, which she had acquired.

 In accordance with the abdication terms, she kept her title of queen and had her own court, headed by the Swedish baron O. M. Munck af Fulkila, and kept in close contact with her many relatives and family in Germany.
 According to her ladies-in-waiting, she turned down proposals from her former brother-in-law Frederick William of Braunschweig-Oels, and Frederick William III of Prussia.
 She was rumoured to have secretly married her son's tutor, the French-Swiss J.N.G. de Polier-Vernland, possibly in 1823.

-In 1819, her daughter Sophia married the heir to the throne of Baden, Frederica's paternal half-uncle, the future Grand Duke Leopold I of Baden.
+In 1819, her daughter Sophia married the heir to the throne of Baden, Frederica's paternal half-granduncle, the future Grand Duke Leopold I of Baden.

 Her last years were plagued by weakened health.
-She died in Lausanne of a heart disease.
-She was buried in Schloss and Stiftskirche in Pforzheim, Germany.
+She died in Lausanne of a heart disease on 25 September 1826 and was buried in Schloss and Stiftskirche in Pforzheim, Germany.